ramonmeza/zig-c-tutorial/README.md

 ### Create a Zig application that links to the C library

-Basically, I want to recreate my `c_app.c` in Zig.
+Basically, we want to recreate `c_app.c` in Zig.
 In this case, this is trivial.

 [`zig_app.zig`](src/zig_app.zig)
 ```c